 If the failure occurs, and if application code exists in main flash, a reset (BOR/POR/PUC) can be issued to switch execution away from the BSL, to the application.
-Given the same USB host/setup circumstances, the problem is likely to occur again on subsequent attempts.
+Given the same USB host/setup circumstances, the problem is likely to occur again on subsequent starting with version 00.07.85.36.